mksaraf/kubernetes-lab-tutorial/content/oscp-basics.md

 ## The Routing Layer
 The OpenShift routing layer is how client traffic enters the OpenShift environment so that it can ultimately reach pods.
 In our Hello World example, the service abstraction defines a logical set of pods enabling clients to refer the service by a consistent address and port.
 However, our service is not reachable from external clients.

 To get pods reachable from external clients we need for a Routing Layer.
-In a simplification of the process, the OpenShift Routing Layer consists in an instance of a pre-configured HAProxy running in a dedicated pod as well as the related services
+In a simplification of the process, the OpenShift Routing Layer consists in an instance of a pre-configured HAProxy running in a pod as well as the related service.

 The installation process installs a preconfigured router pod running on the master node.
 To see details, login as system admin
 ```